 Fires & Cooking while in the Adirondack Park

 - Fires should be built in existing fire pits or fireplaces if provided.

 - Use only dead and down wood for fires.
 Cutting standing trees is prohibited.

 - Extinguish all fires with water and stir ashes until they are cold to the touch.

 - Do not build fires in areas marked by a "No Fires" disk.
 Fires are prohibited in the Eastern Zone of the High Peaks Wilderness and above 4000 feet throughout the Adirondacks.
 Camp stoves are safer, more efficient and cleaner.

 - Carry out what you carry in.
 Practice "leave no trace" camping and hiking.

-- Drinking and cooking water should be boiled for 5 minutes, treated with purifying tablets or filtered through filtration device to prevent instances of giardia infection.
+- Drinking and cooking water should be boiled for 5 minutes, treated with purifying tablets or filtered through a filtration device to prevent instances of giardia infection.

 - Observe and enjoy Adirondack wildlife and plants but leave them undisturbed.

 - Removing plants, rocks, fossils or artifacts from state land without a permit is illegal.